rtCamp/Frappe-Manager/docs/guides/ssl.md

 - ✅ Use **DNS-01** if port 80 is blocked, you need wildcard certificates, or testing on internal networks
 - ✅ Use `--dev` for local development: issues a locally-trusted certificate from a local CA, no internet or public DNS required (see [below](#local-development-certificates-dev))

+!!! note "HTTP-01 and a password prompt coexist; maintenance mode does not"
+    `fm auth` puts an HTTP basic auth prompt in front of a bench, but the bench nginx serves `/.well-known/acme-challenge/` with `auth_basic off`, so issuance and renewal are never blocked by it. `fm maintenance` is different: it exempts nothing by default, so if a renewal falls due while the maintenance page is up, allow the path explicitly with `fm maintenance <bench> --allow-path '/.well-known/acme-challenge/*'`.

 ---

 ## Before you start